moritzgloeckl/esp-air/README.md

 Use the `-H` flag to enable hex output and the `-w` flag to enable automatic line wrap.

+## Other infos

+The SM300D2 module (or rather its onboard sensors) needs some time (at least 48h of continued use) to "burn in" before reporting correct values.
+For example, right after unboxing, the module reported an indoor temperature of 26.5 °C - well above any other thermometer which all claimed the correct 22.5 °C. After 5 hours the module already showed a more accurate reading of 23.5 °C (without an actual temperature change).

 ## Recommended indoor guidelines (various sources)

 Following values are considered acceptable for private, indoor air.